 Social gatherings.
 Large parks tend to have social events scheduled, such as karaoke, bingo, happy hours, and pot lucks.
 If you are a social person this is a great way to meet others in the park and can be lots of fun.

-This list covers the most common amenities but be sure to look at web pages of the parks you are considering for more.
+This list covers the most common amenities but is sure to look at web pages of the parks you are considering for more.